thombergs/jira/CONTRIBUTING.md

 Required version of Node: v10.13.0

 **WARNING:**  Newer versions of Node do not work with "pg": "^7.4.3".
 It will simply hang on every DB operation with no logs whatsoever.
-Check you version with `node --version`; Run `nvm use 10.13` if you need to change it.
+Check your version with `node --version`; Run `nvm use 10.13` if you need to change it.

 Install the dependencies by running: